 Additionally, the positive feedback Frontastic receives from applicants is a clear proof point for our setup.
 Obviously, the mentality and flexibility Frontastic offers aligns much better with future employees’ requirements and lifestyle than more common, location-bound business models do.

 Furthermore, the strong employee identification and self-motivation arising from this freedom and flexibility strengthen the company’s growth fundament even further.

 Logically, as we grow the team internationally, there are also challenges along the way.

-The questions the Frontastic team has to constantly ask themselves, are not easy fixes either, and can quickly become deeply philosophical, too: How do you create a culture, a company DNA and a sense of belonging in a remote native company?
-How do you digitalise coffee machine chit-chat?
+The questions the Frontastic team has to constantly ask themselves, aren’t easy fixes either, and can quickly become deeply philosophical, too: How do you create a culture, a company DNA, and a sense of belonging in a remote native company?
+How do you digitalize coffee machine chit-chat?
 How do you get to know each other beyond work, as people and humans?
 How and what do you communicate with all of your colleagues, especially as the team becomes bigger and more spread out across the globe?
 How do you handle time zones?
-And labour laws in various countries?
+And labor laws in various countries?

 International colleagues with multiple expertise

-But back to what’s on the table at the moment: In 2019, the Frontastic development team is happy to have found already two new colleagues.
-Frontend developer Sanja Mandic is going to join the team on February 15th, 2019, being based in Ireland.
-Also, we’re excited to welcome another fullstack developer (we like a bit of secrecy, too) from the German Ruhr Area coming on board at the middle of the year.
+But back to what’s on the table at the moment: In 2019, the Frontastic Development team is happy to have found already 2 new colleagues.
+Frontend Developer Sanja Mandic is going to join the team on February 15, 2019, being based in Ireland.
+Also, we’re excited to welcome another Fullstack Developer (we like a bit of secrecy, too) from the German Ruhr Area coming on board in the middle of the year.

-Also, on January, 1st, Nina Jonker-Völker joined the Frontastic Team.
-With longstanding national and international experience in Marketing, Sales and e-Commerce, she will strengthen and develop Frontastic’s Marketing capabilities further as Head of Marketing, being based in the Münster area, Germany.
+Also, on January 1, Nina Jonker-Völker joined the Frontastic team.
+With longstanding national and international experience in Marketing, Sales, and eCommerce, she’ll strengthen and develop Frontastic’s marketing capabilities further as Head of Marketing, being based in the Münster area, Germany.

 Further team growth in the planning